Physical and medical problems

 Schools also need to be aware that any bullying can damage self esteem and confidence, and needs to be dealt with according to school bullying policy.

-Parents and carers should speak to their child’s school or doctor initially if they have any questions about their child’s physical or medical problems.
+Children, young people, parents or carers should speak to the school or doctor initially if they have any questions about the learner’s physical or medical problems.

 The following websites may be useful for more information: